 Drinking alcohol in excess can cause a decline in testosterone.
-How much is too much?
-Although no recommendations have been made specific to preserving testosterone, experts advise no more than two drinks a day for men and one drink a day for women to reduce the risk of cancer and heart disease (Rachdaoui, 2017).
+But how much is too much?
+Although no specific recommendations have been made for preserving testosterone, experts advise no more than two drinks per day for men and one for women to reduce the risk of cancer and heart disease (Rachdaoui, 2017).

 Certain chemicals, known as “endocrine disruptors,” have negatively affected hormone levels in animal models.
 These include BPA (a common element in plastics), phthalates, and parabens (synthetic compounds used in personal-care products and laundry detergent, among other products).
-They may act as xenoestrogens or synthetic estrogens—this means your body thinks they are estrogen, potentially throwing off your normal hormonal balances (Wang, 2021).
+They may act as xenoestrogens or synthetic estrogens, meaning your body thinks they are estrogen, potentially throwing off your normal hormonal balances (Wang, 2021).
 That said, the research is still quite limited.

 Human studies have not shown that xenoestrogens or phytoestrogens (like soy) affect testosterone levels (Reed, 2021).
-However, some xenoestrogens have been linked to increased risks of cancer (Wang, 2021; Reed, 2021).
+However, some xenoestrogens have been linked to other health conditions (Wang, 2021).

 8. Take a look at your prescription medications

 Some prescription drugs, such as certain antifungal medications and some antidepressants, may lower testosterone levels in some men.
-If you’re experiencing symptoms of low testosterone and suspect your medication may be responsible, talk with your healthcare provider.
-That might be the case; it also might not.
+If you’re experiencing symptoms of low testosterone and suspect your medicine may be responsible, talk with your healthcare provider.
+That might be the case, or it might not.
 In any event, don’t stop taking any prescribed medications without consulting a medical professional.

 - Rachdaoui, N. & Sarkar, D. K. (2017).
 Pathophysiology of the effects of alcohol abuse on the endocrine system.
 Alcohol Research: Current Reviews, 38(2), 255–276.Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5513689/